 In Islam, having sex with your spouse is generally accepted.
 In fact, it is an act of worship.
 After sex, both of the partners are advised to perform ghusl janaba to make them pure for worship.

-Sexual intercourse IS divided into two main types; sex as religious duty (ibadah) and sex as fornication (zinah).
+Sexual intercourse is divided into two main types; sex as a religious duty (ibadah) and sex as fornication (dhinah).

 Read this also: Islamic University of Madinah scholarship 2022.